Medicare Supplement Plans in Nevada

 If you’re currently receiving SSDI or have ESRD give us a call, our licensed insurance agents are available to help guide you through this confusing process.

 Medicare Advantage Plans in Nevada

 Medicare Advantage plans are not always cheaper in the long run.
 In 2019, 35% of beneficiaries chose to enroll in a Medicare Advantage plan.

 A MOOP is a maximum amount a beneficiary will pay out of pocket.
-So, Noah’s MOOP is $10,000; once he spends $10,000 on his medical bills, the plan pays 100%.
+So, Noah’s MOOP is $10,000; once he spends $10,000 on his medical bills, the Plan pays 100%.

-Keep in mind; this plan will replace Part A and B; this will be the payor of all your claims instead of Medicare.
+Keep in mind; this Plan will replace Part A and B; this will be the payor of all your claims instead of Medicare.

 This is often cheaper than a Medigap Plan; however, these plans come with restrictions.
 There are coverage restrictions, and overall out of pocket costs are higher.

 Let’s say Noah has this coverage when he takes the ambulance to the hospital where he requires admission.

 Well, the ambulance on most advantage policies is $300.
 Then the inpatient hospital stay costs $400 a day for days 1 through 4.
 The Plan could easily cost over $2,000 when staying in the hospital.

 Various private insurance carriers offer up to 10 different Medigap Plans.
 Regardless of which company you choose to enroll with, the insurance benefits stay the same.